usnistgov/dioptra/docs/source/reference/task-engine-reference.rst

     parameters:
         "<parameters here>"

+    artifact_inputs:
+        "<artifact input parameters here>"

     tasks:
         "<tasks here>"

     graph:
         "<graph here>"

+    artifact_outputs:
+        "artifact output declaration here"

-The rest of the structural description describes what goes in each of those four places.
+The rest of the structural description describes what goes in each of those six places.

 Types
 -----

 This section is used to define a set of types.
-Types describe the inputs and outputs of task plugins, and global parameters.
+Types describe the inputs and outputs of task plugins, the outputs from artifact input parameter deserialization, and global parameters.
 They allow an additional kind of validation of the experiment: that the inputs passed to task plugins are compatible with their parameter types.

 The top-level structure of this section is a mapping from type name to type
 definition: